schustischuster/DevSeqPlant/data/README.md

-All raw data files go here.
+All raw data files and json data go here.